mblydenburgh/rust-lambda/README.md

 - AWS is expecting an binary executable named `bootstrap`
 - Code asset is a zip file with the single bootstrap binary
 - Lambda runtime is set to `PROVIDED.AL2` for Amazon Linux 2

-Note: In order to build locally, please have Nightly Rust installd.